Skip to main content

 Week 19 - 25 May

-• Setup the Motor Control via PID by Tuesday
+• Setup the Motor Control via PID

-• Setup the Laser Optics Setup by Tuesday
+• Setup the Laser Optics

-• Setup the Signal Capturing using the esp32 by Wednesday
+• Setup the Signal Capturing

-• Build the Dashboard by Friday
+• Finishing touches on the Dashboard

 Hardware